PavloKandyba/Genesis_DevOps_school_Task/README.md

 git clone https://github.com/PavloKandyba/Genesis_DevOps_school_Task
 cd Genesis_DevOps_school_Task && sudo docker-compose up -d --build
 ```
+**P.S I suspect you wanted it to be Ansible, but since it wasn't mandatory, I chose Bash.**

 **#3**
 Visit your site at <http://localhost> and your database via phpMyAdmin